 Reactivity behavior is not something that can be addressed within a short time period.
 It may take months or even years to have your dog’s reactive behavior corrected and learn to socialize at ease without any troubles.

-Take small steps and gradually build up your dog’s confidence so that he would feel comfortable when facing any stimuli in his life!
+Take small steps and gradually build up your dog’s confidence so that he would feel comfortable when facing any stimuli in his life and will be able to socialize any dog in the dog park!